koel/docs/src/README.md

 ### Transcoding FLAC

 Koel by default will transcode FLAC to mp3 on the fly when streaming music.
-This can be disabled via a `TRANSCODE_FLAC` setting in `.env` file
+This behavior can be controlled via a `TRANSCODE_FLAC` setting in `.env` file:

 * `true`: Enables FLAC transcoding.
 Koel will transcode FLAC to mp3 on the fly.
 This is the default behavior.